im-tomu/fomu-factory-test/jig/README.md

 ## Connecting the Jig

+Connect TOUCH1, TOUCH3, and TOUCH4 together.
+Connect TOUCH2 to a light sensor board.

+Cut a USB cable in half and connect 5V, GND, USB_DN and USB_DP to the cable.
+Plug this cable into the Raspberry Pi.

-Use the following wiring diagram to attach the jig to the Raspberry Pi:
+Finally, use the following wiring diagram to attach the jig to the Raspberry Pi:

 ![wiring diagram](jig-pinout.png "Raspberry Pi wiring diagram")